mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 date: '2021-02-01'
 ---

 Today is the third anniversary of me [quitting my developer job at Google](/why-i-quit-google/) to build my own software business.
-I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years on my own, so I figured I'd keep up the tradition.
+I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years on my own, and this year will be no different.

 ## The big picture

 This is the year that things finally began clicking into place for me.
-I [set a goal](/solo-developer-year-2/#goals-for-year-three) to earn $20k in revenue by the end of the year.
+I made less than $10,000 total in my first two years, so I [set a goal](/solo-developer-year-2/#goals-for-year-three) to earn $20k by the end of my third year.

 For the first six months, it didn't look like I was going to make it.
-I was eking out $300/month from my various projects, and I was looking for some 10x improvement to help me meet my goal.
+My businesses collectively earned about $300/month, and none of my ideas for new revenue sources were working.

-Starting in July, I started a new project that was obviously a winner right out of the gate.
-I ended the year with $XXk in revenue.
+Miraculously, I had one good idea, and it turned everything around.
+By the end of the year, I had $XX in revenue, far exceeding my goal.

 TODO: Graph

-Okay, I'm still not making a profit, but there's a good explanation.
-Because I'm selling a physical product, my costs are more front-loaded.
-Sales continue to grow rapidly, which means I have to keep an even larger inventory.
+Okay, I'm still not making a profit, but this time I have a good excuse!
+I sell a physical product now, so my income lags my expenses by two or three months.
+My profit margins are XX% to XX% per sale, so the numbers will catch up eventually.

 {{<notice type="info">}}

 **Wait, how can you afford to keep losing money?**

-I went into more detail about this in last year's retrospective (TODO: link), but the short version is that my living expenses are lower than interest (TODO: reword) I earn on my savings.
+I went into more detail about this in last year's retrospective (TODO: link), but the short version is: low cost of living, significant savings from my Google days, and passive investment income.

 {{</notice>}}